Carolein Smit: Technics

 Smit uses white clay that contains very little chamotte in order to avoid having a granular material on the surface of her works.
 The sculptures are hollow, with slabs of clay, and hand-modeled.
 Pieces like the hare with an umbrella and animals that have hair are all made separately by hand and added one by one.
 The pieces are very fragile when not yet fired at 1020 degrees, but relatively strong when glazed, as everything sticks with the glaze in between.

 Cabinet of curiosities

-The cabinet of curiosities which has been considered as the first museum, was the place where the collectors showed their objects that sometimes could be weird or even terrifying.
+The cabinet of curiosities which has been considered as the first museum, was the place where the collectors showed their objects.
 The creation of Carolein Smit expresses her love for the cabinet of curiosities.
-She is obsessed with the multiple aspects shown in this type of collection which contains all images related to art but also to the scientific and other broader areas.
-The exceptional, strange, and rare objects reveal the supernatural to restrain the whims of nature.
-For the ceramist, these pieces suggest order and warn us of the future chaos at the same time.
-Their images are served to scare people and also to confine the fear.
+She is involved with the multiple aspects shown in this type of collection which contains all images related to art but also to the scientific and other broader areas.
 Smit seeks to demonstrate in her ceramics this ambivalence that makes the viewer look with admire and disgust at the same time.